Admolgit/Admolgit/README.md

 - 👋 Hi, I’m Ademola Ismaila Sodiq (@Admolgit)
-- 👀 I’m interested in NodeJs, Typescript, Javascript and ReactJs
+- 👀 I’m interested in NodeJs, Typescript, Nestjs, Javascript and ReactJs
 - 🌱 I’m currently learning Angular and Vue
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...